 - Students must successfully complete all internship courses to be eligible for current and future CPT authorizations.

-- Students can work remotely at home in the U.S. or abroad if the employer allows it and the student adheres to the in-person requirements of their courses.
+- Students can work remotely at home in the U.S. if the employer allows it and the student adheres to the in-person requirements of their courses.

 - Students must have been in F-1 student status for at least one academic year in a degree-seeking program before they can apply for CPT.
 There are two exceptions to this regulation.